 (i) Meaning and concept of Demand and Supply.

-Law of demand and supply: demand and supply schedule and curve (both individual and market); movement and shift of the demand and supply curve; determinants of demand and supply; exceptions to the law of demand.
+Law of demand and supply: demand and supply schedule and curve (both individual and market); movement (extension and contraction) and shift (increase and decrease) of the demand and supply curve; determinants of demand and supply.

 Meaning of demand and supply; the concept of Demand, types of demand and concept of supply to be explained (with examples).